cburgmer/csscritic/README.md

 *What do I do if my test fails?*

-1. Have a look at the diff image and visually check what has changed.
+1. Have a look at the diff image and visually inspect what has changed.

 2. If the change is an unwanted one fix your CSS,

-3. If deliberate generate a new reference image.
+3. If deliberate accept the change (generating a new reference image).

 Developing CSS Critic
 ---------------------